Skip to main content Skip to content

 Authorship

 An author is an individual who has significantly contributed to the development of a manuscript.
-ICMJE recommends that authorship be based on the following four criteria:
+ICMJE recommends that authorship be based on all four of the following criteria:

 Acknowledgement